FAQ

 What happens if I have questions during the course? +

-4 months is the average for our graduates, based on 5–8 hours of study per week.
-Some finish in 6 weeks (full-time focus), others take 8 months (3 h/week between job and family) — both are fine.
-You have 6 months' access.
-Important point: you don't have to wait the full 4 months to start — after 2–3 weeks you can practice on friends.
+Yes.
+Most finish in about 4 months with 5–8 hours of study per week.
+Some are done in just 6 weeks with full-time effort, others use the full 6 months — both are fine, because your access runs for 6 months.
+Important: you don't have to wait until the end — after just 2–3 weeks you can do your first practice treatments on friends.

 My family/friends are skeptical — what can I do? +